 Onshore

-New gas production capacity will increase from 52 Gm3 added per year in 2017 to 64 Gm3 per year in 2022.
-This surge will mostly be from developments in North East Eurasia (including Russia), the Middle East and North Africa.
-Whilst China’s addition of new capacity will taper off from 2020, the Indian Subcontinent and Sub-Saharan Africa will add new capacity until 2035.
+New gas production capacity will increase from 52 Gm3 added annually in 2017 to 64 Gm3 per year in 2022.
+This surge will mostly come from developments in Northeast Eurasia (including Russia), the Middle East and North Africa.
+While China’s addition of new capacity will taper off from 2020, the Indian Subcontinent and Sub-Saharan Africa will add new capacity until 2035.

-North America, Latin America, Middle East, North Africa and China are estimated to hold the largest estimated recoverable shale gas resources.
+North America, Latin America, the Middle East, North Africa, and China are estimated to have the largest recoverable shale gas resources.
 Production of unconventional gas in North America will peak in 2035 at 1031 Gm3/year.
 By 2050, this is expected to account for 91% of the US domestic gas supply.

-North America leads the way to develop unconventional gas resources.
-Other regions are lagging due to either not needing to develop new sources, or due to environmental concerns with some countries banning hydraulic fracturing.
-The cost and environmental impact of unconventional oil and gas production are set to reduce due to technological advancements.
+North America leads the way in developing unconventional gas resources.
+Other regions are lagging either because they do not need to develop new sources or because of environmental concerns, with some countries banning hydraulic fracturing.
+Technological advancements are set to reduce the cost and environmental impact of unconventional oil and gas production.

 ENERGY OUTLOOK – OIL AND GAS (DNV REPORT NOTES)